University Writing Program Faculty & Staff

 Brad Benz

-Since 2010, Brad Benz (he/him) has been a faculty member in Writing Program.
-He teaches FSEM, ASEM, Environmental Writing, and WRIT 1122/1133.
-His research focuses on green rhetoric, genre, writing across the curriculum, and mentoring.
+Since 2010, Brad Benz has been a faculty member in the Writing Program.
+He teaches Advanced Seminar, First-Year Seminar, Environmental Writing, and WRIT 1122/1133.
+His research focuses on mentoring, green rhetoric, genre, and writing across the curriculum.
 He lives in Denver with his daughter and their dog.

 Teaching Professor